Mirrors (2008 film): Box office

 In the United States, Mirrors opened in fourth position making $11.1 million.
 On its second weekend, it ranked at seventh position, making a further $5 million.
 The film made a total of $30 million in the United States.
 In foreign cinemas the film stayed in the top five for its opening weekend in several countries including France, Mexico and United Kingdom, where it consistently ranked #2.
 It topped in the Hong Kong box office with $228,481 and stayed at the third place in Philippines and Spain.
 In South Korea and Russia it took #4 at the box office in its opening weekend.
 The film grossed $72,436,439 worldwide, including $41,745,000 from foreign cinemas.

 Home media

 The film grossed $10.6 million in home sales.

 Critical response

-Review aggregator Rotten Tomatoes reported that 15% of critics gave the film positive reviews based on 88 reviews.
-The site's critical consensus reads "Inconsistency and listless plot make this horror remake a less-than-frightening time at the movies."
-Metacritic reported the film had an average score of 35 out of 100, based on 13 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on 13 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.